Kasun-Chinthaka-Piyarathna/DailyGitCommands/README.md

 * git fetch : used to gather any commits from remote branch and keep them in your local repository.
 A merge won’t be initiated.
 If you use git fetch instead of git pull, make sure to git merge later.
 * git reset --hard : used to move the HEAD pointer and active branch pointer to the recent commit which exists on remote tracking branch.
 * git log : used to show the list of commits made to a git repository.
+* git diff : used to show any uncomitted changes in local repository.
+* git diff branch1..branch2 : used to show file differences between two branches